dlops-io/cheese-app-v4/README.md

 ### ML Component Changes
+I am here with my students having fun with the cheese app.

 We can make changes to ML code and commit to GitHub and invoke running ML Tasks in Vertex AI